LectureTracking/trackhd/README.md

 track4k presenter.mkv presenter-crop.txt 1920 1080
 cropvid presenter.mkv tracked.mkv presenter-crop.txt
 ```

-The FOURCC CODEC parameter is optional (default CODEC is X264).
-To see all available CODECs, visit [FOURCC](https://www.fourcc.org/codecs.php)

 ### Memory Requirements
 The program reads a maximum of 29 frames into memory at a time.
 So a minimum of 4GB RAM should be sufficient.